apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 Declaring a DAG
 ---------------

-There are three ways to declare a DAG - either you can use a context manager, which will add the DAG to anything inside it implicitly:
+There are three ways to declare a DAG - either you can use ``with`` statement (context manager), which will add anything inside it to the DAG implicitly:

 .. code-block:: python
    :emphasize-lines: 6-10